 There is no shortage of competition in a global market.
 As a manufacturer trying to get ahead of the pack, automation can help with problems like a limited skilled labor force, quality control issues and suboptimal throughput.
 But the high initial cost and extended implementation time can be deterrents.

 Cyber criminals are increasingly setting their sights on today’s digitized manufacturing industry as an entry point into government and commercial supply chains.

 Artificial Intelligence is weaved in with capacity management, cybersecurity, data science, diagnostics, ERP-PLM integration, location analysis, machine learning, predictive maintenance, process optimization, situational awareness and supply chain management.

 Smart sensors, already an integral feature of many manufacturing plants that are integrating IT and OT, are now making their way into the supply chain where they monitor reliability and shipping conditions, improve predictive maintenance and make just-in-time delivery (the innovation from the 1980s) easier.

 The U.S. needs to build a national infrastructure in engineering and manufacturing R&D that parallels its scientific infrastructure.
 While it makes all the sense in the world, it is not happening.

 When I graduated with an engineering degree some decades ago, I learned that the organizations I was going to work for had internal communication problems.
 This was especially true for those that designed and manufactured complex machinery such as engines, aircraft, or automobiles.

-Throughout 2018, SME has published a series of Smart Manufacturing Industry Reports, with the third being released at IMTS this month.
-The reports, available at sme.org/reports, detail the necessity and advantages of smart manufacturing, the challenges to implementing digital solutions, and, finally, keys to implementing the technologies and tools.
+SME is publishing a series of Smart Manufacturing Industry Reports, with the third being released at IMTS this month.
+The reports, available at sme.org/reports, detail the advantages of smart manufacturing, the challenges to implementing digital solutions, and, finally, keys to implementing the technologies and tools.